challenge-khs/2021-2_RemoteSensor/document/README.md

 **Remote Sensor**
 ----
 It is an Android library that helps utilize sensor values of other devices by transmitting sensor values of one device to another.
-After adding the library to the lib folder of the desired application in Android Studio, it can be used through "jar file right-click>[Addas Library].
+After adding the library to the lib folder of the desired application in Android Studio, it can be used through "jar file right-click>[Add as Library].
 In addition, since this library is based on wi-fi communication, Wi-fi permission should be added to "Android Manifest.xml".
 ~~~ xml
   <uses-permission android:name="android.permission.INTERNET"/>
   <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>